durchblicker/pistachio/Readme.md

     pistachio [<options>] <template-file>

 The options available are:

-  * *--lambda=&lt;name>* These mustache sections can be lambdas (this option can be passed multiple times).
-  * *--lambdas* All mustache sections can be lambdas (This will significantly increase the size of the resulting template)
   * *--out=&lt;filename>* The template is written to this file instead of *stdout*
   * *--amd* wrap the result in an amd module *define* (Not available with *--common*)
   * *--common* make the result a valid CommonJS module (`module.exports=(function() {})`) (Not available with *--amd*)